xingyaoww/mint-bench/README.md

 ```

 ### Evaluate Models
-**If you want to use docker environment for better isolation**

-We recommend using terminal multiplexer (e.g., [tmux](https://github.com/tmux/tmux/wiki)) to start the docker for better management.
+**If you want to use a docker environment for better isolation**: We recommend using a terminal multiplexer (e.g., [tmux](https://github.com/tmux/tmux/wiki)) to start the docker for better management.
-Please make sure you have admin permission by adding prefix "sudo" or have your admin [add you to the docker user group](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).
+Please make sure you have admin permission by adding the prefix "sudo" or have your admin [add you to the docker user group](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user).
 You will enter an interactive docker environment with all dependencies installed:
 ```bash
 ./scripts/docker/run_interactive.sh